 Tanah Lot is one of the best places to watch the sunset in Bali island and also it is the most visited tourist destinations in Bali, it can be seen from the number of visitors who visit the temple every day, even thousands to experience a beautiful Tanah Lot sunset.

-Tanah Lot Temple is also generally known as Bali temple in the sea as it appears like floating in the sea whenever high tide.
+Tanah Lot Temple is also generally known as Bali temple in the sea as it appears like floating in the middle of the sea whenever high tide.
 Tanah lot Bali is a famous cultural masterpiece for photography.

 Tanah Lot temple is one of the very sacred temples in Bali island, and according to the legend, Tanah Lot Temple Bali is protected by holy sea snakes which were formed from the scarves of its founder.